Victoor/VGrid/README.md

 The best grid system ever made in LESS

 ## Settings
-First you set the with of your columns, the number of columns and the padding between.
+First you set the width of your columns, the number of columns and the padding between.

 ```
 /*  1. - Width Variables